Glutamine Side Effects

 Applies to glutamine: oral capsule, oral packet, oral powder, oral powder for solution, oral powder for suspension, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking glutamine:Less common
+You should check with your doctor immediately if any of these side effects occur when taking glutamine:Less common

 - Blood in urine

 - cold hands and feet